ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 -
 ---
 ## Extra Notes
-- Any damage dealt to cards is removed between rounds / damage only lasts for a round.
-Whether it works like this or not is relatively inconsequential for actual strategy, doing it this way makes it easier to track in paper at the cost of being a little weird/unexpected vibe wise for a video game.
+- Damage dealt to cards in dream/reality is permanent (until they leave).
+	- If a card is given a defense buff, then takes damage, then the buff goes away, the damage is assumed to have been done to the previously buffed defense before the defense the card still has.
 - Targets for cards are chosen as you play the card (as it enters dream), not on resolution.
 Same for abilities.
 The arrive ability is quite common and has specific rules surrounding it, that targets are chosen as you play the card if possible.
 - The reality zone has a limit of 12 cards (for a single player).
 (This is to not have to handle an indefinite number of cards online)